kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 11: June 20, 2020

+**Today's Progress**: I worked on my Angular course.
+I continued working on section 6.
+I'm handling display the components in an unusual way but I intend to change that later.

+**Thoughts**: My computer speaker came in the mail today!!!
+Now I can listen to my music without my earbuds when I feel like it!!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-the-complete-guide-2020/commit/097f1ca1eda2475dcb930fd734630c3a06dcbe98)

+---

 ### Day 10: June 19, 2020

 **Today's Progress**: I worked on my Angular course.
 I finished section 5 and started section 6.